Siddarth-Raghuvanshi/HSC_Generation_Pipeline/Zlab_Automation_Pipeline/README.md

 0. Save an Excel output from JMP
 1. Click the ```File Name``` button and choose the excel output file
 2. Select the type of plate you will be using
-3. Add the volume of each level you would need.
+3. Select the number of Edgewell you would like
-    1. A good rule of hand is to use ten percent extra (i.e. 110% of the required volume to be added)
-4. Add the volume you would like to be added to each plate.
+4. Add the volume you would want per well in the plate.
 5. Follow instructions in the protocol file to setup experiment.

 # Notes

-There are a few assumptions that the program makes that might be an issue for future experimentation
+There are a few assumptions that the program makes that might be an issue for future experimentation.

 * A 24 well rack will be used as a source
 * Only 96 and 384 well plates as outputs are currently supported
-* Assumes that each factor needs the same volume (i.e. Is not optimised for fractional factorials)